RecompeteIQ

 What are the top cities for waste collection contracts in California?

-Unknown, San Diego, Ukiah are the top markets based on opportunity count.
+Unknown, San Diego, LINDA are the top markets based on opportunity count.

 Who are the top waste collection contractors in California?

-The leading incumbent vendors include Unknown, MID-VALLEY DISPOSAL LLC, ARAKELIAN ENTERPRISES, INC. See the Incumbent Vendors table for full rankings.
+The leading incumbent vendors include Unknown, USA WASTE OF CALIFORNIA, INC, MID-VALLEY DISPOSAL LLC.
+See the Incumbent Vendors table for full rankings.

 When do waste collection contracts come up for rebid in California?